 This is the one I suggest!

-Pushing Olivia’s bedtime back just wasn’t an option, so we dropped her nap altogether!
+Pushing Olivia’s bedtime later and later just wasn’t an option (it would have been around 9 pm!), so we dropped her nap altogether!
 And the best way to do this is to just cut it cold turkey.

-- Have another rest time around 4:00 pm; this tends to be when kiddos who are still transitioning tend to crash.
+- Have another rest and snack time around 3/4 pm.
+This tends to be when kiddos who are still adjusting to no longer taking a nap tend to crash.
 This is a good time to allow your child to watch a little TV, or have a snuggle and read time with mom or dad; this extra down time will help your child unwind and reset before dinner.

 Option 2- Keep the nap and push bedtime later

-[I will be honest and say that this option doesn’t always work!
-One, that nap may still release too much sleep pressure for your child to be able to fall asleep well.
+I will be honest, however, and say that this option doesn’t always work.
+One, that nap may still release too much sleep pressure for your child to be able to fall asleep or stay asleep well.
 Two, kids’ body clocks are often set and connected around the rising and setting of the sun, as that natural light is a big cue for our bodies.
-So even with the right amount of sleep pressure, a later bedtime could cause for more moodiness around bedtime because it’s against your child’s “nature.”]
+So even with the right amount of sleep pressure, a later bedtime could cause for more moodiness around bedtime because it’s against your child’s “nature.”

-While it can seem overwhelming to think about your child not taking a nap anymore, it’s worth it for her sleep!
-I strongly recommend you replace that previous nap time with a quiet time so you can all still enjoy a mid-day rest.
+While it can seem overwhelming to think about your child not taking a nap anymore, it’s worth it for their sleep!
+And yours.
+And I strongly recommend you replace that previous nap time with a quiet time so you can all still enjoy a mid-day rest.